SKILL0: In-Context Agentic Reinforcement Learning for Skill Internalization: Implementation Details

 \section{Implementation Details}

 We follow the rendering configurations in \citet{feng2026agentocr} to construct the visual context in \methodname{} for each benchmark, with the full prompts shown in Figure~\ref{fig:prompt_alfworld} and Figure~\ref{fig:prompt_searchqa}.
-Text is rendered in a monospace font with a line spacing of 1.2 across both environments, with a font size of 10pt and a maximum width of 392px for ALFWorld, and 12pt with 560px for Search-QA.
+Text is rendered in a monospace font with a line spacing of 1.2 across both environments, with a font size of 10pt and a maximum width of 392px for ALFWorld and WebShop, and 12pt with 560px for Search-QA.
 To enable visual disambiguation of different context components, we apply a semantic color coding scheme: task instructions and general context are rendered in black, while for ALFWorld, observations are highlighted in blue and actions in red; for Search-QA, the same convention is applied to \texttt{<search>} queries and \texttt{<information>} results, respectively, allowing the vision encoder to clearly distinguish between perceived states, executed actions, and retrieved content at a glance.
-Table~\ref{tab:skillbank} presents representative examples of the skill files stored in \texttt{SkillBank}, illustrating the structured procedural knowledge provided to the agent across both ALFWorld and Search-QA task categories.
+Table~\ref{tab:skillbank} and Table~\ref{tab:skillbank_webshop} present representative examples of the skill files stored in \texttt{SkillBank}, illustrating the structured procedural knowledge provided to the agent across all three task categories.